let-sh/docs/content/en/concept/basic.md

 ## Project

-Currently every project have two channels, `dev` and `prod`, and the deployments in two channels are individual.
+Currently, every project has two channels, `dev` and `prod`, and the two channels are deployed separately.

-The linked domains only avaliable on `prod` channel, if you are going to deploy to production channel, please specify `--prod` such as `lets deploy --prod` when you are going to deploy.
+The linked domains are only avaliable on `prod` channel.
+If you are going to deploy to the production channel, please specify `--prod` such as `lets deploy --prod` when you are going to deploy.

 ## Deployment

-Every project could contains mulitple deployments.
-The newer deployment in the same channel will replace the previous deployment.
+Each project could contain mulitple deployments.
+The new update deployment will replace the previous deployment of the same channel.

 ## Domain

-let.sh provides public domain like `xxx.let.sh`, you could directly run `lets link xxx.let.sh` for whatever you want if the domain haven't taken by others.
+let.sh provides public domain like `xxx.let.sh`.
+You can run `lets link xxx.let.sh` to get any domain name you like if it is not already occupied.

-If you are willing to use your private domain, please register and verify ownership of the domain at the let.sh console in advance.
+If you are willing to use your private domain, please register and verify domain ownership in advance at the let.sh console.

 ## Link

-Link the domain to current project
+Link the domain to the current project.